 Vegan Shoyu Ramen

-You can pimp up your ramen with soy strained soft boiled egg, mushrooms, tofu karaage, spicy soy mince, bamboo, roasted seaweed, pickled shredded ginger, bean sprouts, burnt corn, garlic chips, chashu pork or shredded chicken.
+You can pimp up your ramen with soy strained soft boiled egg, mushrooms, tofu karaage, spicy soy mince, bamboo, roasted seaweed, shredded pickled ginger, bean sprouts, burnt corn, garlic chips, chashu pork or shredded chicken.
 Homeboy selected the Spicy Miso which had a heat kick.
-I went for the Shoyu which was full of natural goodness, it tasted excellent in my opinion.
-Our bowls were brimming with premium ingredients and plenty of noodles which you can asked to be cooked soft, hard or very hard.
-They also had gluten free noodles if you wanted those instead.
+I went for the Shoyu which was full of natural goodness.
+It tasted excellent in my opinion.
+Our bowls were brimming with premium ingredients and plenty of noodles which you can ask to be cooked soft, hard or very hard.
+They also had gluten-free noodles if you wanted those instead.

 Aubergines Katsu Steamed Soft Buns

 To give you the idea of price points ramen is £9.50, additional ramen toppings £0.60-3, steamed buns £4.25, gyoza £4-4.50 and Japanese hot sandwich £5.50-6.50.
 The drinks list includes Japanese beers, flavoured cocktails and Square Root soft drinks.

 The restaurant is very minimal in décor.
 The walls were painted a muted colour and the floor is stained wood.
 There are a couple of tables for two overlooking Bermondsey Street.
 Otherwise, it is high tables with stools.
 Towards the back, there is a staircase with a neon bar sign.
 Head down to the basement where you will find an intimate bar with seating.

 To find out more about the restaurant, go to the Hakata Website.
 The restaurant address is 179 Bermondsey Street, London SE1 3UW.
 The nearest station is London Bridge, if you exit at The Shard and walk down Bermondsey Street, you will find it.
 Check the website for opening times.
 The ramen is delicious, so make sure you visit soon!